-Looking for fun appetizer ideas for your kids Halloween party?
+Looking for fun appetizer ideas for your kid's Halloween party?
 This cute Halloween Spider Bread makes a great healthy savoury addition to your spooky themed table display.

 Easier than you think and kids and adults both enjoy tearing him up bit by bit and dipping the delicious bread into the hole in his back, filled with your chosen dip?